alfonsof/google-cloud-java-examples/gcloudcomputeengine/README.md

   You can select an option in the menu in order to run every command:

-  * 1 = List all instances
+  * 1 = List all VM instances
-  * 2 = Run new instance
+  * 2 = Create VM instance
-  * 3 = List instance
+  * 3 = List VM instance
-  * 4 = Start instance
+  * 4 = Start VM instance
-  * 5 = Stop instance
+  * 5 = Stop VM instance
-  * 6 = Reset instance
+  * 6 = Reset VM instance
-  * 7 = Delete instance
+  * 7 = Delete VM instance

 * Test the application.

-  You should see the new instance and modification of states with the Google Cloud console.
+  You should see the new VM instance and modification of states with the Google Cloud console.